zeeshan-shah/pp3/README.md

 Add Record -> Add Employee's Address:

+During testing, I entered an address input consisting of only three letters to evaluate the address validation implemented in the HRIS application.
+Here is the input I used and the corresponding error message generated by the application:

+Input: "ttt"
+Error Message: "Invalid input.
+The address should contain at least 5 characters."

+Explanation: In this case, the application recognizes that the entered address ("ttt") does not meet the minimum length requirement of five characters.
+The error message clearly states the validation rule, informing the user that the address should contain a minimum of five characters.
+This requirement ensures that valid and meaningful addresses are entered into the system.

 ![Address Input Validation Img:1](./documentation/images/code_run_11.png)
 ![Address Input Validation Img:2](./documentation/images/code_run_12.png)

 Add Record -> Add Employee's Email:

+During testing, I evaluated the email address validation implemented in the HRIS application by entering different inputs.
+First, I entered the word "random" without the "@" and "." symbols, which triggered an invalid email address error message.
+Here's the input I used and the corresponding error message generated by the application:

+Input: "random"
+Error Message: "Invalid input.
+Please enter a valid email address."

+Explanation: The application correctly identified that the entered input ("random") does not meet the required format of an email address.
+The error message provides clear guidance to the user, indicating that a valid email address is expected.
+This validation ensures that the email address contains the necessary components, such as the "@" symbol and a domain name, to prevent incomplete or incorrect data.

+Next, I entered a valid email address, "random@random.com," which the application accepted without triggering any error message.
+This demonstrates that the application recognizes and accepts properly formatted email addresses, allowing users to provide accurate and complete information.

 ![Email Input Validation Img:1](./documentation/images/code_run_13.png)
 ![Email Input Validation Img:2](./documentation/images/code_run_14.png)